Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Applications to dynamics and C -dynamics Applications to dynamics and C-star dynamics

 Let $c_0$ be the maximum value acquired by $d_0$.
 We will construct a function $c\colon [0,c_0]\to [0,1]$ such that $d = c \circ d_0$ is the required metric.
 Let us inductively define an auxiliary sequence $c_n$ by the formula

-where the inner minimum is well-defined and positive by compactness of $Y$.
+where the inner minimum is well defined and positive by compactness of $Y$.
 Define $c(c_n) = 2^{-n}$, $c(0)=0$ and extend it in an affine way on intervals $[c_{n+1}, c_n]$.
 Note that we have the following inequality of difference quotients:

 and so $c$ is a concave and increasing function.
 Thus, the composition $d = c \circ d_0$ is still a metric, that is, it satisfies the triangle inequality (see e.g.\ \cite{coarse triviality}).